FrancoStino/commitgroq/README.md

 -   Automatic generation of commit messages based on modified code.
 -   Code analysis for improvement suggestions before committing.
 -   Seamless integration with Git workflow in VS Code.
+-   Ability to translate commit messages into multiple languages.

 ## Usage